Colorectal Cancer Risk Factors

 Having type 2 diabetes

 People with type 2 (usually non-insulin dependent) diabetes have an increased risk of colorectal cancer.
-Both type 2 diabetes and colorectal cancer share some of the same risk factors (such as being overweight or obese).
+Both type 2 diabetes and colorectal cancer share some of the same risk factors (such as being overweight and physical inactivity).
 But even after taking these factors into account, people with type 2 diabetes still have an increased risk.
 They also tend to have a less favorable prognosis (outlook) after diagnosis.

 Factors with unclear effects on colorectal cancer risk